quantoor/uniswap-watcher/README.md

 in order to achieve a certain degree of abstraction which allows the application to be scalable.
 - Reliability: a set of automated tests has been implemented to decrease the likelihood of bugs and make sure that the application behaves as expected.

+### Decoding the swap price
+Given the log of a swap event, the swap price can be computed from amount0 and amount1.

+For the WETH/USDC-500 pool in UniswapV3, amount0 represents the amount of USDC and amount1 the amount of WETH.
+The amounts need to be normalized by the number of decimals (6 for UDSC and 18 for WETH), and then the price can be computed as `amount0/amount1`.

 ### References
 - Zero to Production In Rust: An introduction to backend development in Rust